tekknolagi/tekknolagi.github.com/_posts/2025-09-11-walking-around.md

 terminal or editor so you don't have to break flow.
 I unfortunately have not found a comparable tool.

+In addition to the immediate effects of being able to spot-check certain inputs and outputs, continued use of these tools builds long-term intuition about the behavior of the compiler.
+It builds *mechanical sympathy*.

+I haven't written a lot about mechanical sympathy other than my grad school [statement of purpose](/assets/img/statement-of-purpose.pdf) (PDF) and a few brief internet posts, so I will leave you with that for now.

 ## Every function is special

+Your compiler likely compiles some applications and you can likely get access to the IR for the functions in that application.

 Scroll through every function's optimized IR.
-If too many, top N function IR.
+If there are too many, maybe the top N functions' IRs.
 See what can be improved.
 Maybe you will see some unexpected patterns.
-Even if it can't be improved in May, that could shift by August because of compiler advancements or something.
+Even if you don't notice anything in May, that could shift by August because of compiler advancements or a cool paper that you read in the intervening months.

-One time I found a bizarre reference counting bug that was causing copy-on-write and potential memory issues by noticing that some objects that should have been marked "immortal" in the IR were being refcounted.
+One time I found a bizarre reference counting bug that was causing copy-on-write and potential memory issues by noticing that some objects that should have been marked "immortal" in the IR were actually being refcounted.
 The bug was not in the compiler, but far away in application setup code---and yet it was visible in the IR.

+## Love your tools

+My conclusion is similar to Vicki's.

+Put some love into your tools.
+Your colleagues will notice.
+Your users will notice.
+It might even improve your mood.